 A project proposal is a core document that helps you sell a potential project to sponsors and stakeholders.

 A project proposal is unique to each project, of course, but the format is basically the same, if you follow a basic outline.
-We have even created a free project proposal template to help you structure your document so you don’t reinvent the wheel each time you’re drafting your proposal.
+We have even created a free project proposal template to help you structure your document so you don’t have to reinvent the wheel each time you’re drafting your proposal.
 This helps you focus on the substance of the proposed plan, while using an easy-to-follow project proposal outline.

 But before you begin, you need to get in the mind of the people you’re pitching.
 They’ll have many questions, and you’ll want to make sure all of those are answered in your project proposal document.
 Such as: